sveawebpay/php-integration/README.md

 ...
 ```

-Another complete, runnable example of a synchronous (invoice) order can be found in the examples/invoiceorder folder.
+Another complete, runnable example of an invoice order can be found in the <a href="https://github.com/sveawebpay/php-integration/blob/develop/example/invoiceorder/" target="_blank">example/invoiceorder</a> folder.
-TODO link

 ### 5.2 Payment plan payment method
 Select ->usePaymentPlanPayment() to perform an invoice payment.